Nottingham Team

 Dr Keenan is an Associate of Purple House Nottingham.
 She is a registered ACP (Association of Child Psychotherapists) approved Child and Adolescent Psychoanalytic Psychotherapist.

-Dr Keenan is skilled and experienced in working with children, adolescents, young adults and parents.
 Dr Keenan provides assessment and therapeutic intervention for a wide range of common psychological issues including low mood and depression, anxiety, and attachment concerns.
-Dr Keenan is skilled in working with complex presentations including trauma and emotional/interpersonal problems linked to early experiences.
-She has a Master’s qualification in Psychoanalytic Observational Studies, providing

-Psychoanalytic although she is also informed by a range of frameworks including attachment theory and neuroscience alongside an in depth understanding of family dynamics.
-Dr Keenan also undertakes training, consultancy and specialist clinical
+Dr Keenan’s therapeutic approach is predominantly Psychoanalytic although she is also informed by a range of frameworks including attachment theory and neuroscience alongside an in depth understanding of family dynamics.
+Dr Keenan also undertakes training, consultancy and specialist clinical supervision.

-supervision.
-Dr Keenan has worked within the NHS for over 35 years (mainly within
+Dr Keenan has worked within the NHS for over 35 years (mainly within Child and Adolescent Mental Health Services), including many years Leading a Child and Adolescent Psychotherapy service.

-Child and Adolescent Mental Health Services) including many years Leading a Child and Adolescent Psychotherapy service.
 Dr Keenan has published papers on working with adolescents and currently works in the NHS on a consultancy basis.

 Qualifications

-2010- Professional Doctorate in Psychoanalytic Psychotherapy-Tavistock
+2010 – Professional Doctorate in Psychoanalytic Psychotherapy-Tavistock Clinic/University of East London.

-1991-1993 MA Psychoanalytic Observational Studies- Tavistock Clinic
+1991-1993 – MA Psychoanalytic Observational Studies, Tavistock Clinic London/University of East London.

-1989-1991-Individual Work with Children, Young people and Families- A
+1989-1991 – Individual Work with Children, Young people and Families- A Psychodynamic Approach – Uffculm Clinic, Birmingham.

-1986-1987-Counselling Studies- Norfolk College of Arts and Technology
+1986-1987 – Counselling Studies, Norfolk College of Arts and Technology.

 Specialisms

-psychotherapy to young adults.
+- Psychotherapy to young adults.

-Attachment/relational difficulties, including Looked After /Adopted Children and those in Kinship Care.
+- Attachment/ relational difficulties, including Looked After/ Adopted Children and those in Kinship Care.

 Main Therapeutic Approaches

-psychotherapy.
-Psychoanalytic psychotherapy seeks to look beneath the surface of difficult emotions, behaviours and relationships to help children, adolescents, young people and their families understand and address their difficulties.
+- Psychoanalytic psychotherapy seeks to look beneath the surface of difficult emotions, behaviours and relationships to help children, adolescents, young people and their families understand and address their difficulties.

 Tracy Clarke